npham2003/llm-spreadsheet-query/README.md

 ## How to Change the Excel Spreadsheet

 - Add the xlsx file to the content folder
-- Change the file_name string on line 9 to the name of your file.
+- Change the file_name string on line 9 of main.py to the name of your file.
   - Do not include the file extension